 It remained unclear from the study if the marker would have a positive impact on pickup rates for marked numbers.
 (Hiya has previously demonstrated that extended call profile information positively influences call pickup rates, without any “certified call” indication.)

-Study #2: Warning Phrasing and Iconography Test
+Study #2: Warning Phrasing Test

-STUDY DESCRIPTION
+Study Description

-Hiya has crafted 3 near-identical mockups of an incoming call screen.
-The only delta between the screen was the presence of a warning phrase and/or icon, expressing reasonable doubt about the legitimacy of the caller.
-Study participants were then asked a series of questions:
+Hiya has crafted 7 near-identical mockups of an incoming call screen.
+The only delta between the screen was the presence of a warning phrase, expressing reasonable doubt about the legitimacy of the caller.
+Study participants were shown this screen for 5 seconds, then asked a series of questions:

 Would you answer this call?